 Our Bodies, Our Lives, Our Right to Decide?
 How Women’s Health Advocates Might Shape End-of-Life PoliciesBy: Ninia Baehr End of Life, Older Women, The Women's Health Activist Newsletter Deep Dive Articles

 Advances in health care have made it possible to increase the quantity, if not always the quality, of many people’s lives.
 There is a growing right-to-die movement in the United States.
 I have been working on exploring whether, and how, veterans of the women’s health movement might engage with and shape the right-to-die movement.

 Medical aid in dying is a safe and trusted practice.
 Laws such as EOLOA are an important component of end-of-life care, and these carefully crafted processes can have positive results.

-Browse all OLDER WOMEN fact sheets, articles, FAQs and more:
+Browse all OLDER WOMEN consumer health info, articles, FAQs and more:

 During last summer’s town hall meetings on health care reform, the specter of “death panels” was repeatedly raised in acrimonious misrepresentations of the reform bill.